rwash/rwash.github.io/house/index.md

 ### Summary

 We believe that back of the house is sinking, and that the evidence points to a structural problem along the entire north (back) wall of our home.
-There are matching "sister" cracks in the basement foundation: one on the east wall of the basement foundation, and one at exactly the same place on the west wall of the basement foundation.
+There are matching cracks in the basement foundation: one on the east wall of the basement foundation, and one at exactly the same place on the west wall of the basement foundation.
 The crack in the east wall has already led to water seeping into the house.
 This crack is narrower at the bottom and wider at the top, and is approximately the same width on both the inside and outside of the foundation wall.
 There are cracks in the